Bitwise-01/text-editor/README.md

-A simple rich text editor
+A simple rich text editor.<br>

-### Why?
-I needed a free rich text editor for a project I was working on, but couldn't find any.
+I was just curious about how rich text editors worked.